tacotranslate/js-package/readme.md

 # TacoTranslate

-Automatically translate your React application in minutes.
+Automatically translate your React application in minutes with contextually aware AI.
 [Visit TacoTranslate.com](https://tacotranslate.com) for more information and to create an account for free!

 Zero additional dependencies!